-I don’t wish to receive email notifications, how can I stop from receiving emails?
+I do not wish to receive email notifications about posts on Oroola.
+How can I stop from receiving emails?

-What information can I share and with whom
+What posts can I share and with whom?

-A member who is not an original author of a post can share only that information which is marked public.
+A member who is not the original author of a post can only share posts that are marked public.
 When an author writes a post and marks the post as public, other members will see a share link to share that particular post.
-If the author marks the post as a private, the share link will be visible only to the original author and not to other members .
-Members can share public information with members in a) Primary school communities aka MySchools, b) Extended Network, or c) Groups.
-Original author of the post can share their own post whether it is marked as private or public.
+If the author marks the post as a private, the share link will be visible only to the original author and not to other members.
+Members can share public information with members in a) their school communities aka MySchools, b) Extended Network, or c) their Groups.
+The original author of a post can share their own post whether it is marked as private or public.

-CLOSED groups are those where all members belong to the same school.
-If you wish to restrict your group access to parents and students from your school, you must create an OPEN group.
+CLOSED groups are those in which all members belong to the same school.
+If you wish to restrict your group access to parents and students from your school, you must create a CLOSED group.

-PUBLIC groups are open for any of the Oroola members to join and don’t require moderator approval
+PUBLIC groups are open for any of the Oroola members to join and do not require moderator approval.

 PRIVATE GROUPS are private and require moderator approval to join.